iExecBlockchainComputing/iexec-sdk/docs/classes/errors.WorkerpoolCallError.md

 [errors](../modules/errors.md).WorkerpoolCallError

-WorkerpoolCallError encapsulate an error occurring during a call to a workerpool API such as a network error or a server internal error.
+WorkerpoolCallError encapsulates an error occurring during a call to a workerpool API such as a network error or a server-side internal error.

 ## Hierarchy